rrshah/energy_efficient_data_center/SourceServer/README.md

+# Predict Power and Migrate Application from Source Server
 PredictPowerAndMigrate script queries the system for the 10 parameters like CPU utilization, number of processes, missRatio, etc.
 MLPowerPredictionServer predicts the current power of the system when these system parameters are sent to it by using the DNN model.
 30 such current power values passed as inputs to the MLPowerPredictonServer predicts the future power of the system using the RNN Model.